-15. Clearance Agreements
+13. Clearance Agreements

-The Company has clearing and custody agreements with National Financial Services, Inc. ("NFS"), for its retail brokerage operation.
+The Company has clearing and custody agreements with NFS, for its retail brokerage operation.
 The Company's institutional division self-clears its transactions through Bank of New York.
 NFS is a member of various stock exchanges and subject to the rules and regulations of such organizations as well as those of the Securities and Exchange Commission.
 Under the terms of the agreement, NFS clears and executes the brokerage transactions of the Company's customers on a fully disclosed basis.

-16. Guarantees
+14. Guarantees

 Under the terms of the clearance agreement with NFS, the clearing broker has the right to charge us for losses that result from a counterparty's, introduced by the Company, failure to fulfill its contractual obligations which default could have material effect on our business, financial condition, and operating results.
 The maximum potential amount of future payments that the Company could be required to make under this guarantee cannot be estimated.
 However, the Company believes that it is unlikely it will have to make material payments under this arrangement and has not recorded any contingent liability in the financial statements for these indemnifications.
-During 2014, the Company did not pay any amounts related to these guarantees.
+During 2016, the Company did not pay any amounts related to this guaranty.

-17. Related Party Transactions
+15. Related Party Transactions

 In the normal course of business, the Company enters into transactions with affiliated companies.
-As of December 31, 2014, there were outstanding resale and repurchase agreements with affiliates and affiliated funds of \$41,844 and \$30,950, respectively.
-Accrued interest receivable and payable related to these transactions amounted to \$21 and \$10, respectively.
+As of December 31, 2016, there were outstanding repurchase agreements with Popular Money Market Fund, an affiliated fund, of \$10,375.
+Accrued interest payable related to these transactions amounted to \$4.

-At December 31, 2014, the Company owned securities issued by affiliates and affiliated funds with a fair value of approximately \$4,411.
+At December 31, 2016, the Company owned securities issued by affiliates and affiliated funds (Popular funds and Puerto Rico Investors Tax Free funds) with a fair value of approximately \$2,952.

-The Company receives managerial services from affiliates as well as various administrative and financial services.
+The Company receives managerial services from Banco Popular de Puerto Rico.